When I make a Homemade Meatloaf, I always try to save a slice or two for a Meatloaf Sandwich.

 Prepare cheese if necessary.
 Slice or crumble cheese.

 I just saute and stir spinach leaves in a medium-hot pan until tender.
 The leaves will collapse and moisten.
-As soon as the spinach is soft remove from pan.
+As soon as the spinach is soft remove it from the pan.
 Wipe the pan clean if necessary.

 Add 2 to 3 eggs to a bowl, I made mine with 3 medium-sized eggs.
 Whisk eggs to blend well.

-Add cheese first so it will melt quicker, and lay on the cooked (and, if necessary, drained) spinach.
+Add cheese first so it will melt quicker and lay on the cooked (and, if necessary, drained) spinach.

 Just slice into the thickest part of the omelet to check for preferred doneness.
 Of course, you can cook the omelet any way you like.
 A hot omelet will continue to cook until eaten.

-I finish the Spinach & Cheese Omelet with a little black pepper, a pat of butter and fresh sliced green chives (optional.)
+I finish the Spinach & Cheese Omelet with a little black pepper, a pat of butter, and fresh sliced green chives (optional.)

 My YouTube video link for viewing or embedding, just click here.